Maui Elopement Guide

 Maui is Hawaii’s second-largest island and is best known for its famous beaches.

 When it comes to deciding where to elope in Maui, couples should consider teaming up with an elopement vendor who specializes in Maui elopements and intimate weddings.
 This ensures couples pick an elopement location that suits them while also following permit guidelines and avoiding heavy crowds.
-For example, all beach weddings require a permit in the State of Hawaii, but there are some locations in Hawaii that no ceremony is allowed such as Kaanapali Beach.
+For example, all beach weddings require a permit in the State of Hawaii, but there are some locations in Hawaii where no ceremony is allowed such as Kaanapali Beach.

 Teaming up with an experienced Maui photographer or planner also allows you to elope in spots that are less known by the average tourist that comes to visit Maui.
 In order to protect our lands and leave no trace, we will not be discussing these secret locations.
 Our best advice is to browse through our favorite places to elope in Maui, and then team up with a professional to start planning your wedding adventure together.